 * If a trained person leaves a program, the program has four months to have another trained person on staff.

 The Emergency Preparedness and Response (EPR) in Child Care training will be offered statewide and regularly over the next two years.
-To find a training go to the website of the CCR&R agency or Partnership for Children nearest you, then look for the training calendar.
-You also may contact one of the qualified EPR trainers
+To find a training go to the EPR Calendar on the CCRR Council website.
+You will see the link on the top right corner of the home page.
+You will also find the trainings on the websites of the CCR&R agency or Partnership for Children nearest you.
+Lastly, you may contact one of the qualified EPR trainers.

 Prospective EPR in Child Care Trainers

 The NC Child Care Health and Safety Resource Center is offering the EPR in Child Care Train-the-Trainer course on a routine basis.
 The course is taught online through the UNC Sakai distance learning system.
 There is no charge for the course.
 In selecting participants, priority is given to Child Care Health Consultants (CCHCs) and regional Child Care Resource and Referral technical assistance professionals.
 All applicants must meet the eligibility criteria and be approved by the NC Division of Child Development and Early Education (DCDEE) to become an EPR in Child Care trainer.
 EPR in Child Care trainers are expected to teach the EPR in Child Care training at least three times a year for two years.
 To be considered for the course, email the Application and the Request for Approval form to Mary Cleary at email@example.com.

 |Emergency Preparedness and Response Plan Template